dumbdevss/movement-tutorial/nft_marketplace/building_the_nft_marketplace_interface.md

 # Building the Frontend for Your NFT Marketplace

-This guide provides a structured walkthrough for building the frontend of an NFT marketplace, integrating a React-based interface with a Move smart contract on the Aptos blockchain.
+This guide provides a structured walkthrough for building the frontend of an NFT marketplace, integrating a React-based interface with a Move smart contract on the Movement blockchain.
 It covers NFT image storage using IPFS via Pinata, enabling users to upload images, create or select collections, and mint NFTs.
 Each implementation step is explained, with reasons for the chosen approaches where necessary, following the provided TODOs.

 ## Understanding the Architecture

-The NFT marketplace frontend enables users to interact with a Move smart contract on the Aptos blockchain to create, browse, and manage NFTs.
+The NFT marketplace frontend enables users to interact with a Move smart contract on the Movement blockchain to create, browse, and manage NFTs.
 The interface is built with React (Next.js), styled with Tailwind CSS, and uses Scaffold-Move hooks for blockchain interactions and Pinata for IPFS storage.

 **Tech Stack:**

-- **Move Smart Contract**: Handles NFT creation, collection management, and ownership on Aptos.
+- **Move Smart Contract**: Handles NFT creation, collection management, and ownership on Movement.
 - **IPFS (via Pinata)**: Stores NFT images off-chain, with IPFS hashes stored on-chain for cost efficiency.
 - **React Frontend**: Built with Next.js and Tailwind CSS for a responsive, user-friendly interface.
 - **Scaffold Hooks**: Simplifies blockchain interactions with `useView` and `useSubmitTransaction`.